LoyolaChicagoCS/gradhandbook/source/general.rst

 Parking is available near the Water Tower Campus, although it is rather expensive.
 You can have your parking stub stamped at the information desk at the 25 E. Pearson building to receive a modest discount.
-You will also want to acquaint yourself with the University’s inter-campus shuttle bus service.
+As a current student, you will also want to acquaint yourself with the University’s inter-campus shuttle bus service.
 Public buses and the “El” run frequently between campuses and to other points in the city.

 There is also parking available near the Lake Shore Campus.
 The main parking structure, adjacent to Sheridan Road and to the Halas Sports Center,